aws-samples/swift-ecs-workshop/README.md

 Follow the instructions below to Create and Connect to an AWS CodeCommit Repository.
 You may also refer to the instructions at AWS CodeCommit documentation

 1. Go to AWS Console and select CodeCommit.
 Click **Create New repository** button.
-Enter a unique repository name and a description ex. swift-product and click **Create repository**.
+	Enter a unique repository name as swift-product and a description ex. swift-product and click **Create repository**.
 You will get a URL to your CodeCommit repository similar to below
 	<https://git-codecommit.us-east-1.amazonaws.com/v1/repos/swift-product>

 2. You can use https or ssh to connect to your CodeCommit repository.
 We’ll connect via SSH in this lab.
 The steps need initial set up for AWS CodeCommit and steps for Linux/MacOS is provided as below.
 For other platform, refer to this link